Elephants Riding to War, Wat Bupharam

 The larger Wiharn is a two story structure, making it much taller than most Lan Na Wiharns; a small library takes up most of the ground floor, with the upper floor being the preaching hall.

 The Chedi features a bronze Buddha at the center of each of the four sides.
-Just visible above the larger statue in the photograph is a tiny bronze Buddha.
-Last time I visited the temple (August 2005), the smaller image had disappeared.
-Perhaps someone had left it there to accumulate merit.
+Just visible above the larger statue in the photograph to the right is a tiny bronze Buddha which I photographed in 2004.
+When I visited the temple again, a year later, the smaller image had disappeared.

 Lamphun